- Branding 03.21

 Contact details should be clearly visible to show you are serious in business, willing to answer questions and be at hand.

 Include them on a contact page, on terms and conditions and add them to the footer of your website too.

 Opening times and prices

-Opening times and a clear price range gives confidence to a visitor, and accommodates Google’s quest for openness and clarity within business.
+Opening times and a clear price range gives confidence to a visitor and will accommodate Google’s quest for openness and clarity within the business.

 Clearly showing them aids this bigger picture that we are painting for search engines to trust our websites and rank them higher.

 The reasons behind it are again to do the legitimacy of a website.

 Make sure the opening times and prices are the same on your website as they are on web directories such as TripAdvisor, Booking.com and, of course, Google Local.